clarafy/clarafy.github.io/research.md

 title: research
 ---

 I am currently working on machine learning methods for *data-driven design*: the design of novel objects with desired properties, such as proteins, molecules, or materials, in a way that is learned purely from data.
 How can we leverage generative and predictive modeling for this goal, and how does that look different from traditional uses of these technologies?

 I also maintain interests in compressed sensing, and applications of machine learning for exploring life in our last great frontier, the ocean.

 ## preprints

+- Ghassen Jerfel, Serena Wang, **Clara Fannjiang**, Katherine Heller, Yian Ma, Michael Jordan.
+Variational refinement for importance sampling using the forward Kullback-Leibler divergence.
+Submitted manuscript.

 - Akosua Busia, George E. Dahl, **Clara Fannjiang**, David H. Alexander, Elizabeth Dorfman, Ryan Poplin, Cory Y. McLean, Pi-Chuan Chang, and Mark DePristo.
 A deep learning approach to pattern recognition for short DNA. [bioRxiv](https://www.biorxiv.org/content/early/2018/06/22/353474){: .btn}